alakeldev/hi-task-me-app/README.md

 <h1 align="center">📝 To Do List App 📝</h1>

-This is a simple to-do list application that allows you to keep track of your tasks and monitor your daily progress on any project or task.
-It can also help you remember the pending ones.
+This is a simple to-do list application that helps you keep track of your tasks and monitor your daily progress on any project or task.
+It can also help you remember any pending tasks.
+With this application, you can easily create and manage your to-do lists set prioritize your work.
+Whether you’re working on a personal project or even you daily tasks, this application can help you stay organized and focused.

 The to-do List App is live, please [Click Here](https://alakeldev.github.io/to-do-list-pp2/) to check It.

 ![Site view across devices](assets/readme-images/todolistapp-amiresponsive.png)

-Also you can check the App on "Am I Responsive!"
-Website By [Clicking Here](https://ui.dev/amiresponsive?url=https://alakeldev.github.io/to-do-list-pp2/) - and on "Responsive Design Checker" Website By [Clicking Here](https://responsivedesignchecker.com/checker.php?url=https%3A%2F%2Falakeldev.github.io%2Fto-do-list-pp2%2F&width=1400&height=700).
+You can check the App on "Am I Responsive!"
+Website By [Clicking Here](https://ui.dev/amiresponsive?url=https://alakeldev.github.io/to-do-list-pp2/).

+Also you can check it on "Responsive Design Checker" Website too By [Clicking Here](https://responsivedesignchecker.com/checker.php?url=https%3A%2F%2Falakeldev.github.io%2Fto-do-list-pp2%2F&width=1400&height=700).

 ## Tabel of Contents
 - [Tabel of Contents](#tabel-of-contents)